 Is your website an asset or a liability?

-The Internet as was
+The Internet as it used to be.

 Since the Internet started in the late nineties it has transformed every facet of our lives.
 It started with the email service; it was a marvellous experience to send an email and receive a reply instantly, one could even send a document as an attachment rather than use a fax machine.

 A small business could create an online presence through a website and reach out to prospects in an entirely different location that would not have been possible otherwise.
 To say the very least, the Internet has revolutionised and transformed everybody’s lives and the way business is done.

 The Internet now